 It is home to the Warwickshire Country Cricket Club and has been the venue for Twenty20 Internationals, One Day Internationals, and Test Matches.
 With a seating capacity of 25000, it is UK’s second largest cricket venue.
 It is also witness, to some of the greatest moments in the history of cricket, including Brian Lara’s score of 501 for Warwickshire during a game against Durham.
 In first-class cricket, it was the highest score made by a batsman.

 Twenty 20 Internationals (T20I)

 This is one form of a cricket match that is played between the International Cricket Council’s (ICC) top two members.
 With each team facing 20 overs and must abide by the rules of Twenty20 cricket.
 It is typically played in about 3 hours, with each inning lasting about 90 minutes maximum, with an interval of 20 minutes maximum.

 One Day Internationals (ODI)

-This is a form of limited overs cricket played between teams that have international status.
+This is a form of limited overs cricket played between two teams that have international status.
 Each team faces a fixed number of overs, usually 50.
 The first ODI was played on 5 January 1971 between Australia and England.
-You can enjoy the ODI with the Edgbaston Experience Club package that comes with excellent inclusions – premium seat in the West Stand at the day of the match, 2 course lunch and afternoon tea, official match program and music and games zone.
+You can enjoy the ODI with the Edgbaston Experience Club package.
+This includes premium seats in the West Stand at the day of the match, 2-course lunch and afternoon tea, official match program and music and games zone.